junxit/us-congress-bills-114/metadata.md

 - 2015-12-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 311.
 - 2015-12-09 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S8560; text as passed Senate: CR S8560)
 - 2015-12-09 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S8560; text as passed Senate: CR S8560)
+- 2015-12-10 — Message on Senate action sent to the House.
+- 2015-12-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2015-12-16 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and concur in the Senate amendment to H.R.
+2820.
+- 2015-12-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-12-16 — Mr. Pitts moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H9333-9335, H9339)
+- 2015-12-16 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 421 - 0 (Roll no. 695). (text as House agreed to Senate amendment: CR H9333)
+- 2015-12-16 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 421 - 0 (Roll no. 695).(text as House agreed to Senate amendment: CR H9333)
+- 2015-12-18 — Became Public Law No: 114-104.
+- 2015-12-18 — Became Public Law No: 114-104.
+- 2015-12-18 — Presented to President.
+- 2015-12-18 — Presented to President.
+- 2015-12-18 — Signed by President.
+- 2015-12-18 — Signed by President.